auth0/auth0-aspnet-owin/README.md

 }
 ~~~

-> Note: This nuget provides a simple controller (`Auth0AccountController`) to process the authentication response from Auth0.
-If you want to use your own controller, you need to set the `redirectPath` parameter.
+> Note: The nuget provides a simple controller (_Auth0AccountController_) to process the authentication response from Auth0.
+If you want to use your own controller, make sure you set the `redirectPath` parameter.
 For example, in order to use the implementation provided by Visual Studio templates, use the following: `redirectPath: "/Account/ExternalLoginCallback"`.

 4- Include the <a href="https://docs.auth0.com/login-widget2" target="_new">Auth0 Widget</a>: